rhopfer/bash-prompt/README.md

 ![Work bases](images/bases.png)

-**Repository.** Inside a GIT, SVN or Hg repository it shows the current branch respectively the revision and a star if there are uncommited changes.
+**Repository.** Inside a GIT, SVN, Hg, or Bazaar repository it shows the current branch respectively the revision and a star if there are uncommited changes.
-This feature can be adjusted by the variable `PROMPT_REPOS` (0, git, svn).
+This feature can be adjusted by the variable `PROMPT_REPOS` (0, git, svn, hg, bzr).

 ![~/dev/bash-prompt{master} $](images/git.png)